probablytom/albert/drafts/aim.md

 * The memory of a personalised story can be more precious years later than the reading of a given book.

 The aim of Project Albert is to create a generic framework for telling stories to very young children, and is an adaptation of the method my father used to improvise stories for me and my siblings (and his father with his children, too).
+Project albert is a work in progress!
+Once it is finished, it'll include a series of design patterns that can be put together to construct worlds and stories simple enough to improvise and interesting enough to actually use.
+It's free to use and remix, given certain conditions!

 ---
 ## Design patterns
-Project albert is an example of a `design pattern`.
+Project albert is an example of implementing `design patterns`.

 A design pattern is a robust, flexible way to manage some process or system.
 It's a kind of skeleton we can design things around, where we can alter and change the skeleton to fit our needs.
 It's an architecture term from the '70s, but it's a term that's often used in software engineering too.